ubports/docs.ubports.com/sdk/apps/qml/QtQuick/TextInput.rst

 9 and then retract the selection end from 9 to 7, leaving the text from position 5 to 7 selected (the 6th and 7th characters).

-The same sequence with
+The same sequence with :ref:`TextInput <sdk_qtquick_textinput>`.SelectWords
-`TextInput </sdk/apps/qml/QtQuick/TextInput/>`__.SelectWords will extend the selection start to a word boundary before or on position 5 and extend the selection end to a word boundary on or past position 9.
+will extend the selection start to a word boundary before or on position 5 and extend the selection end to a word boundary on or past position 9.

 |

+.. _sdk_qtquick_textinput_paste-method:

 +--------------------------------------------------------------------------+
 |        \ paste()                                                         |